 - Through circumstances beyond his control, the representative is no longer able to represent the assisted person.

 Again, this is a reason that would be used by your solicitor.
 Examples would include either illness, lack of capacity or the closing of the department/firm.

 This covers all other reasons that do not fall under the categories mentioned above.
 These reasons will come under high scrutiny by the Judge.

-What Happens if the Transfer is Granted?
+What Happens if i’m Granted the Right to Transfer Solicitors?

 If your application is granted, then the new firm will be entitled to access to all the Prosecution papers and your old firm may provide further information to assist.
 There might be a delay in your new solicitors contacting you to make an appointment as it can take some time before these documents are made accessible to them.

 Unfortunately, if your request to transfer solicitors is refused you will have to continue being represented by your current firm.
 You should not be treated any different and the firm may try and fix the issue by allocating your case to a different solicitor within the company.
 If the issues persist, you can try and make another application to transfer but unless there is a significant change in circumstances it will most likely be refused again.
 If you are able to fund your case privately, you can revoke your legal aid order and instruct a firm of your choice.
 It is important to bear in mind that if your case is successful, you will not be entitled to court costs as you were initially eligible for legal aid.